lorenzozanizz/hopfield-networks/README.md

 [stb_image_write.h](https://github.com/nothings/stb) to read and write images.
 Additionally the tracked history of states for certain networks can be exported to gifs through a light wrapper to the [gif.h](https://github.com/charlietangora/gif-h) header-only public domain library gif-h.
 No ownership of the external headers is implied.
+Additionally we make use of the [gnuplot-iostream.h](https://github.com/dstahlke/gnuplot-iostream) interface to access the gnuplot subroutines for plotting.

 ## References